Ein Anderer Hitler by Hermann Giesler: Headquarters 1942

 * * *

 As background, Geheimrat Professor Dr. Ferdinand Sauerbruch was born in 1875 and had a distinguished academic career in medicine.
 Between 1903 and 1905, he developed a revolutionary device for heart and lung surgery called “the under pressure chamber”.
 As a master surgeon, he cut into hearts, lungs, brains and bones.
 He treated both Lenin in Zurich and Reichs President von Hindenburg in Berlin.
 In 1937, he received the German National Prize for Art and Science even though he was not a fan of National Socialism.
 In 1942, he became Surgeon General of the Army.
-His friendship with the Jewish painter Lieberman and people in the Stauffenberg circle, and his increasing criticism of the regime, was tolerated because of his world-wide reputation.
+His friendship with the Jewish painter Liebermann and people in the Stauffenberg circle, and his increasing criticism of the regime, was tolerated because of his world-wide reputation.
 [Image above is his portrait painted by Max Liebermann]

 However, by 1949, living in the Soviet zone of East Berlin and marred by dementia, he was dismissed and died two years later in the same year he published his book Das war mein leben.
 Armed with this information, the reader can judge this interesting and amusing, but possibly controversial, section for himself.

 At the time of the situation room reports in the evening, I was invited to a cocktail party.
 Professor Sauerbruch, surrounded by the top military medical brass, was the center of the party.
 The mood among Aeskulap’s disciples was a rather enhanced one, as “Josef Filser”16 would have phrased it.
 Well, they have also been hosted by Julius Schaub,17 with a cunning look.
 Sauerbruch was bragging – I really can not call it otherwise –about his forthcoming Turkish mission, his tired mouth highly alcoholized: “… and how well the Fuehrer treated me, amazing personality, his airplane I get and everything that I consider necessary, he told me so … he knows quite well how useful I am.”